 My Apple Pancakes with Cinnamon Maple Syrup can be made dairy-free and create the perfect crust around the edges with a caramelized sweet apple on the bottom.
 Yes, please!

 Pancakes, they’re fluffy, uniformly sacked one-by-one in an upward tower, and they can be made on the fly!
 A home on the weekend wouldn’t be complete without them.
-It’s the perfect fast breakfast just like my breakfast tahini cookies.
+It’s the perfect fast breakfast just like my sweet potato cookies.

 I enjoy the combination of sweet and salty, especially for breakfast.
 I remember when I first met my husband and I made him French toast with homemade bread and homemade blackberry compote.
 He was a little hesitant.
 Eggs and fruit together?
 After a few more French toasts served, he now craves them more than ever.